Organ donation: a very personal decision

 • Organs cannot be retrieved from a willing donor after their death unless brain death has been verified beyond all doubt.

-• When removing organs for the organ donation, surgeons work as carefully as they would on any other operation.
+• When removing organs for organ donation, surgeons work as carefully as they would on any other operation.

 Organ donation: a hospital trolley (gurney) is visible in the foreground.
 A person is carrying a refrigerate container for transplant organs in the background, out of focus.